Asus ProArt P16 vs. Razer Blade 16, Asus ROG Zephyrus G16 comparison

 The culprits of these OLEDs are flickering at lower brightness levels, potential burn-in if not used properly, and highly reflective finishes that make them difficult to use in bright light environments.

-The official ProArt P16 specs list mentions a 3K 120Hz panel option for this series as well, but I haven’t seen that in actual retail units so far.
+The official ProArt P16 specs list also mentions a 3K 120Hz panel option for some configurations, but I haven’t seen that in actual retail units so far.

 Hardware and performance